mathematica-mpr/design-d3-training/design-series/materials/Week 2/Slides/slides.md

 Notes:

 * Axis doesn't start at zero
-  * Bar charts ALWAYS have 0-start axes
+  * Bar charts ALWAYS have 0-start axes since bar charts are compared by their area and height
-  * Line charts can be different
+  * Line charts can be different, often have time as the x-axis and therefore can show change over time
 * Follow link to show context

 ---